A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Four-Stage Data Augmentation

 The ACS augmentation approach is simple to implement.
 It can be applied to any sound event sample, whether non-overlapping or overlapping, whether static or moving, by directly performing transformations on audio channels.
 The original DOA labels are limited in the domain that azimuth $\phi \in [-180^{\rm o}, 180^{\rm o}]$ and elevation $\theta \in [-90^{\rm o}, 90^{\rm o}]$.
 After applying DOA transformations, it is easy to control the augmented DOA labels in the same domain.

-\subsection{Multi-channel Simulation (MCS)}
+\subsection{Multi-Channel Simulation (MCS)}

+The MCS spatial augmentation method is proposed to deal with small SELD datasets based on a beamforming approach.
+Unlike ACS, the MCS method does not rely on the characteristics of microphone arrays, so it is more widely applicable.

-Sound event samples are delivered in multi-channel data containing both spectral and spatial information.
-We propose a novel MCS augmentation technique to increase the diversity of DOA labels for non-overlapping and non-moving sound event segments.
+Sound-scene recordings are delivered in multi-channel data containing both spectral and spatial information.
+Spectral and spatial information are related to the category and DOA of sound event, respectively.
+We propose a novel MCS augmentation technique with the motivation of increasing the number of DOA representations for audio segments containing non-overlapping and non-moving sound events.
+And this study is focused on augmentation from original data, without using external data.
 MCS consists of two steps as shown in Fig.~\ref{fig:MCS}.
-In the first step, a CGMM is used to estimate T-F masks that represent the probabilities of the T-F units being sound source or only noise \cite{higuchi2016robust}.
-Then we adopt a GEV beamformer \cite{warsitz2007blind} to extract the desired spectral vector.
-Meanwhile, the spatial vector is estimated by calculating the covariance matrix of the source signal.
-In the second step, we randomly select the spectral and spatial information and perform a random phase perturbation on the spectral part to guarantee a full-rank covariance matrix.
-Eigenvalue decomposition is used to calculate the eigenvalue and eigenvector.
-Finally a multi-channel simulator is adopted to generate simulated multi-channel data by combining spectral and spatial information.
+The first step involves extracting spectral and spatial information for all audio segments containing isolated and static sound events.
+We use the CGMM model, a mask-based beamforming approach originally proposed for ASR in \cite{higuchi2016robust}, to estimate T-F masks that represent the probabilities of the T-F units belonging to a sound source or only noise.
+In \cite{warsitz2007blind}, the authors demonstrated that the GEV beamformer applied with a single-channel post-filter could generate distortionless speech.
+Here we adopt such a GEV beamformer to extract the desired spectral vector.
+It should be noted that the spatial vector is estimated by calculating the covariance matrix of the sound source.
+Two sets containing spectral and spatial information respectively are generated as shown in the first step of Fig.~\ref{fig:MCS}.

+In the second step, a pair of spectral and spatial information is randomly selected from these two sets generated in the first step to simulate new multi-channel data.
+Eigenvalue decomposition of the spatial vector is performed to calculate the eigenvalue and eigenvector.
+And a random phase perturbation is performed on the spectral vector to guarantee a full-rank covariance matrix.
+Finally, a multi-channel simulator is adopted to generate simulated multi-channel data by combining the eigenvalue, eigenvector and spectral vector with random phase.

 In order to exploit the spatial features of both MIC and FOA data, we concatenate the two 4-channel spatial formats, resulting in an 8-channel signal.
-First, we collect all non-overlapping and non-moving sources in the official set.
-Considering a signal $s(t)$ in the time domain, we have an array of $M$=8 microphones in total to record sound samples, thus the observed signal at the $m$th microphone can be written as
+First, we collect all audio segments of signals in the original dataset containing non-overlapping and non-moving sound events according to SED and DOA labels.
+Considering $s(l)$ is the $l$-th sample of an audio segment containing static sound event in time domain, we have an array of $M$=8 microphones in total to record sound samples, thus the $l$-th sample of the observed audio segment at the $m$-th microphone can be written as